SamiAGOURRAM/Aviation_project/README.md

         # DOC_PATH = "/custom/path/to/aviation_documents"
         # QDRANT_PATH = "/custom/path/to/qdrant_datastore_assistant"
         ```
-    *   Alternatively, API keys can be set as environment variables (e.g., `export GROQ_API_KEY="your_key"`).
-The application will prioritize Streamlit secrets, then environment variables.

 4.  **Prepare Knowledge Base & Qdrant:**
     *   Ensure your aviation documents (PHAK PDFs, etc.) are in the path specified in the assistant's configuration (default: `aviation_assistant/data/aviation_documents/`).